 The fruit and nut forests of Central Asia have reduced by 90%, leaving populations of the Critically Endangered Bukharan pear (Pyrus korshinskyi also known as Pyrus bucharica) isolated to a handful of inaccessible locations in Tajikistan, Kyrgyzstan and possibly Uzbekistan.

-Even these remote populations are threatened by overgrazing of cattle and unsustainable harvesting of tree products (including fruit for consumption and selling at local markets and immature saplings for rootstock).
+Even these remote locations, populations are threatened by overgrazing by cattle and unsustainable harvesting of tree products (including fruit for consumption and selling at local markets and immature saplings for rootstock).

 The Bukharan pear is also of global importance because it is a wild relative of the domestic pear, which is sold in supermarkets across the globe.
 The conservation of the lesser known Bukharan pear is an important genetic resource against the emergence of new plant diseases.

 The dangers of relying too heavily on a narrow genetic stock making a species vulnerable to disease are already becoming apparent in other domesticated fruits such as bananas.
 The presence of wider genetic diversity among pear species provides greater security for our growing global food demands in the future and is a further reason to conserve this little known species.